 How to Clean the Guard

 Playing behind the plate is a tough job, as everyone reading this post knows.
-So undoubtedly you will get the wrist guard dirty after some use.
+So undoubtedly you will get a catchers wrist guard like this dirty after some use.

 To clean it, you should thoroughly wash it by hand, then let it air dry.
 We don't recommend putting the wrist guard in a washer and dryer - go with the old fashion hand washing method instead.

-Fortunately, EvoShield's wrist guards are very affordable, they are widely available, and they come in many different colors and sizes.
+Fortunately, EvoShield's wrist guards are super affordable, they're widely available, and they come in many different colors and sizes.

 Combining these facts with the safety benefits they offer, our recommendation is that the EvoShield wrist guard for catchers should definitely be a part of every backstop's arsenal of gear.